A fresh install of Windows 10 is bloated with bells and whistles.

 Here are the steps I take after installing Windows 10 to make it more pleasant to use.

-Note: if you’ve got a pre-installed version of Windows 10 that came with your computer it most likely have a large number of miscellaneous software – trail versions of Office and McAfee, management tools etc. If this is you I highly suggest you start with a FRESH install – reinstall Windows 10 again – this is the only sure way to know no software remains lurking in the background.
+Note: if you’ve got a pre-installed version of Windows 10 that came with your computer it most likely has a large number of miscellaneous software – trail versions of Office and McAfee, management tools etc. If this is you I highly suggest you start with a FRESH install – reinstall Windows 10 again – this is the only sure way to know no software remains lurking in the background.

-Before you even get into Windows 10 you need to specify your privacy settings – less is better here.
+Before you even get into Windows 10 you need to specify your privacy settings – less is best here.
 You will never have complete privacy from Microsoft using Windows 10 – but this will reduce (or at least they say it does) the amount of information they collect about you and your use.

 Mostly for privacy reasons – you’re going to want to say NO to using Cortana – the “Suri” of Windows.
 Like Suri – what you ask is cataloged and shared with Microsoft.